-2021 Citizen Pulse Survey
+2022 Citizen Pulse Survey

-In addition to the regularly scheduled broader citizen and business satisfaction surveys, a Citizen Pulse Survey was conducted in 2021.

-The Citizen Pulse Survey was designed to capture more current perceptions of residents to help identify key opportunities for maintaining or improving awareness and satisfaction of Saanich's services.
+In addition to the regularly scheduled broader citizen and business satisfaction surveys, a Citizen Pulse Survey was conducted in 2022.
+This survey was created to capture more current perceptions of residents to help identify key opportunities for maintaining or improving awareness and satisfaction of Saanich's services.